-If an employee who has unused sick leave accrued is laid off and subsequently re-employed in a permanent position, such sick leave credits shall be restored to him/herthem upon reemployment.
-The employee shall not have any portion of sick leave credits restored for which he/she-they received compensation at the time of or subsequent to the day of layoff.
+If an employee who has unused sick leave accrued is laid off and subsequently re-employed in a permanent position, such sick leave credits shall be restored to them upon reemployment.
+The employee shall not have any portion of sick leave credits restored for which they received compensation at the time of or subsequent to the day of layoff.